-B.7.6 ISU Senior World Cup Competitions
+B.7.5 ISU Senior World Cup Competitions

 On each day of competition for both ladies and men, for each distance, including Mass Start, two randomly selected Skaters shall be tested.
 In competitions where there are Divisions A and B, one randomly selected Skater from Division A and one randomly selected Skater from Division B will be tested.
 If the same distance (eg: 500, 1000, or 1500 m) is skated twice during the same World Cup Competition, but on different days, each day one randomly selected Skater from Division A and, if applicable, one randomly selected Skater from Division B will be tested.
-The same Skater selected on this random basis will be tested only once on the same day.
-However if this same Skater subsequently sets a world record, she/he will be notified of further Testing based on the world record time and not on random selection, in accordance with Article B.4.7.
-In this case an additional randomly selected Skater will be tested.
+If the Mass Start event is skated with Semi-finals on a separate day, then one Skater from the Semi-finals shall be tested.
+From the Final also one Skater will be selected for testing.
+The same selected Skater selected on this random basis will be tested only once on the same day.
+However if this same Skater subsequently sets a world record, she/he will be notified of further Testing based on the world record time and not on random selection, in accordance with Article B.4.6.
+In this case an additional randomly selected Skater will be tested for the distance concerned.